 Interment: Family and close friends should attend, optional for acquaintances.
 Graveside services vary depending on the family’s background and religious affiliation.
 At its simplest, the rabbi recites prayers and leads the family in the Mourner’s Kaddish, the prayer for the deceased.
 A traditional service includes a slow procession of the casket to the grave with seven pauses along the way.
 Seven is the number of completion in the Jewish tradition.
 Family members put one shovelful of earth into the grave, and guests may also participate in this custom.
 As the closest family members leave the gravesite, they pass between two rows of relatives and friends.

-Post-Event Reception: After the burial, the family sits in mourning at home for seven days, a period of time called shiva.
+Post-Event Reception: After the burial, the family sits in mourning at home for seven days, a period of time called shiva (or shivah).
 Visitors express condolences, sit quietly and talk to other callers.
 Wait to be spoken to by the principal mourners.
 Traditionally a short religious service of 10 to 20 minutes is held twice daily, in the morning and evening.
 Non-Jews may silently read the English and stand with others during the service.
 Food will most likely be served.
 Traditions at the house of mourning include covering mirrors and burning a seven-day memorial candle.
 Visitors arriving from the cemetery will find a pitcher of water at the door to wash their hands before entering the home.
 In a more traditional Jewish home, immediate family members may sit on small chairs or boxes, wear a black ribbon that has been torn or cut, and sport slippers or socks rather than shoes.

 Gifts: Flowers are not appropriate.
 Charitable contributions made in memory of the deceased are customary.
 Food may be sent to the home of the bereaved.
 Check if the family keeps kosher and send food that conforms to the Jewish dietary laws.